sudhirkumartcs459/Deploy-Application-Via-Minikube/README.md

 create the application using the command and it will created as per code in the Pod YAML Configuration file # kubectl create -f pod.yml

+Now you can verify the Kubernetes pod using the command line # kubectl get pods